Menswear designers present their new collections at New York Fashion Week - ExBulletin

 The new fashion brand Cross Eyed Moose, from One Jeanswear Group, hopes to conquer the accessible high-end market.

-“We say our role model was born in the city and raised in the wilderness.
-So basically it’s streetwear, outerwear, workwear all rolled into one with a color story,” said Jack Gross, CEO of One Jeanswear Group.
+Our role model is that they say he was born in the city and raised in the wild.
+So basically its streetwear, its outerwear, its workwear combined into one with a color story, said Jack Gross, CEO of One Jeanswear Group.

 A total of 12 menswear designers will parade during the two-part presentations.